incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/nft.md

 ---

 ## What is an NFT?
-An NFT is a pDEX Access Token, introduced in the new pDEX v3 to enhance the privacy when interacting with the pDEX.
+An NFT is a pDEX Access Token, introduced in the new pDEX v3 to enhance privacy when interacting with the pDEX.
-You wonder if this NFT is the same as the Non-Fungible Token in the wild?
+Do you wonder if this NFT is the same as the Non-Fungible Token in the wild?
 The answer is no. In the context of pDEX v3, an NFT mainly represents the ownership of a person on the pDEX (e.g, liquidity, order books, etc.).
 It is required that the user must supply an NFT when performing one of these actions.

 ## Why NFTs?